Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 1. Accept unbounded size input
 1. Map to a bounded output
 1. Be fast to compute
-1. Be computable strictly one-way (difficult to find a pre-image for a hash)
+1. Be computable strictly one-way
-1. Resist pre-image attacks (attacker controls one input)
+1. Resist pre-image attacks: guess an input that generates a desired output
-1. Resist collisions (attacker controls both inputs)
+1. Resist collisions: guessing two inputs that generate the same output

 Notes: